tsoding/Noq/README.md

 ## Main Idea

-The Main Idea is being able to define transformation rules of symbolic algebraic expressions and sequentially applying them:
+The Main Idea is being able to define transformation rules of symbolic algebraic expressions and sequentially applying them.

+### Transforming the derivative of square function

 ```
 square_of_sum : (x + y)^2 = x^2 + 2*x*y + y^2;